dbartilson/fh_table/README.md

   val_int    = 2
   table_size = 10

-  call table_int%init(table_size,flag,alg=`mmh3 `, &
-                      load_factor=0.85)         ! init
+  call table_int%init(table_size,flag,alg='mmh3 ',load_factor=0.85)  ! init
   table_int%remove => trem_simple_int                                ! redefine deletion method
   call table_int%insert(key_int,val_int,flag)                        ! insert key/val
   call table_int%set(key_int,key_int,flag)                           ! overwrite val
   call table_int%resize(2*table_size,flag)                           ! resize table
   call table_int%get(key_int,i,flag)                                 ! get val
   call table_int%remove(key_int,flag)                                ! remove key/val
   call table_int%destruct(flag)                                      ! destroy table
 end program
 ````

 ## Notes

 - `fh_table` requires a Fortran 2008 compiler and has been tested with gfortran 8.1.0. `implicit none` and default 8-byte real/integers are assumed to be baked in during compilation.
-- Storing string keys is slower than storing integer keys because (1) the hash functions are faster for integers (see the `hash_function_test` exe) and (2) integer keys are stored in an aligned fashion and require no reallocations, while storing variable-length strings will result in misalignment and will default to reallocation on assignment.
+- Storing string keys is slower than storing integer keys because (1) the hash functions are faster for integers (see the `hash_function_test` exe) and (2) integer keys are stored in an aligned fashion and require no reallocations, while storing variable-length strings will typically result in misalignment and will default to reallocation on assignment.
-- While hash tables and hash functions are available for integer and variable-length string types, hash tables only use integers for the value of the key/value pair.
+- While hash tables and hash functions are available for integer and variable-length string key types, the included hash tables only use integers for the value of the key/value pair.
 This was done for simplicity.
 If you need to reference a string (or other type) value, I recommend storing that in a separate array and using the 'value' of the hash table to store the corresponding index.

 ## References and Related